jnguyen1991/KaggleNotebooks/README.md

     * Additional evaluation on incorrect calls
   * MNIST
     * Used KNN Classifier with 96.5% accuracy
     * Used CNN with accuracy of 98.5% accuracy
+  * Redbull and Blood Pressure Statistic Analysis and NN
+    * Uses some basic statistics check and visualizations of differences
+    * Uses simple NN to perform a regression with MAE evaluation